• News

 Facebook Twitter Pinterest Reddit WhatsApp Email

 The Midnight Gospel is a Netflix animated series co-created by Pendelton Ward (Adventure Time) and Duncan Trussell.
-It is a show that explores simulated worlds on the verge of their own apocalypses through our main character Clancy Gilroy.
-I am a huge Adventure Time fan and was really excited to dive headfirst into this project.
+It is a show that explores simulated worlds on the verge of their own apocalypse through our main character, Clancy Gilroy.
 Clancy serves as a vessel to bridge the gap between animation and podcasting.
 He goes into his multiverse simulator and finds people to interview for his spacecast.
 Immediately, viewers are thrust into a world filled to the brim with psychedelic imagery and bright colors.
 The skies are yellow and pink.
 There are rainbows here and there.
-The backgrounds are consistently moving whether or not it has anything to do with the conversations Clancy has with his guests.
+The backgrounds are consistently moving, whether or not they have anything to do with Clancy’s conversations with his guests.

 The Midnight Gospel

 For most people, I do not think this would be an immense bother.
 For me, it was sensory overload.
 Sometimes I found it difficult to really pay attention to the conversations because of the comic mischief or gratuitous violence occurring on screen.
-I did not like that at times the ideas of mindfulness, empathy, or mediation where being presented with bombastic, over-to-the-top action, and bright colors.
+I did not like that, at times, the ideas of mindfulness, empathy, or meditation were being presented with bombastic, over-to-the-top action and bright colors.
 I understand that Pendelton Ward and Duncan Trussell were trying to create a unique podcast meets animation project.
 For some episodes like the fourth and the eighth, they hit the nail on the head.
 However, this makes the weaker episodes stick out more.
 The clashing of the audio and the animation sometimes gave me a headache, and I could only watch one episode at a time.

 The Midnight Gospel is currently streaming exclusively on Netflix.